emps/Lossless-Audio-Checker-GUI/README.md

 # Lossless-Audio-Checker-GUI
-To detect upscaling, upsampling and transcoding in lossless musical tracks, follow this [tutorial](https://github.com/nwjs/nw.js/wiki/How-to-run-apps) to download and execute nw.js with this app.
+Lossless Audio Checker detects upscaling, upsampling and transcoding in lossless musical tracks.

+How to use: follow this [tutorial](https://github.com/nwjs/nw.js/wiki/How-to-run-apps) to download and execute nw.js with this app.

 Enjoy!